 With an estimated 402.74 million terabytes of data generated every day, making sense of that data is the key to securing profitability, resilience, and sustainable growth of your financial business.

-The statistics prove the importance of leveraging data analytics for finance — those organizations that don’t leverage data for financial services personalization lose more than 50% of customers.
-On the other hand, those leveraging the power data can expect significant advantages for their finance business, such as 9% annual portfolio growth and insightful investment ideas with enhanced alpha potential, as 98% of investment professionals agree.
+The statistics prove the importance of leveraging data analytics in finance — organizations that don’t use data for financial services personalization lose more than 50% of customers.
+On the other hand, those leveraging the power of data can expect significant advantages for their finance business, such as 9% annual portfolio growth and insightful investment ideas with enhanced alpha potential, as 98% of investment professionals agree.

 Implementing data analytics in finance is an excellent move for your organization.
 However, it requires an expertise-driven approach to breaking silos, addressing technical debt, and ensuring compliance and security.